cmaugg/pystatemachine/README.rst

 ``event`` decorator for a classes' bound methods, a ``State`` class to define the finite-state machine's states, and a ``acts_as_state_machine`` decorator for turning any python (new- or old-style) class into a finite-state machine.
+By default, any ``event``-decorated method may raise errors.
+Optionally, a ``transition_failure_handler`` decorator turns any class method into a failure handler which gets invoked when an ``event``-decorated method raises an error.

 Example
 =======